 Here are a few of the best zero interest credit card offers on the market right now:

-- Wells Fargo Reflect℠ Card: 0% intro APR for up to 21 months from account opening on purchases, then 12.99 percent to 24.99 percent variable
+- Wells Fargo Reflect℠ Card: 0% for 18 months from account opening (up to 21 months with on-time minimum payments during the intro period and extension periods), then 13.74 percent to 25.74 percent variable

 The bottom line